 "She showed Her Heart, surrounded by piercing thorns (which represented the sins against Her Immaculate Heart), to the children, who understood that their sacrifices could help to console Her."
 (Fatima.org)

 The biblical problem of sin is defined as the threat of mankind suffering eternal condemnation as a consequence for breaking the commandments of God.
 This stuff regarding sins being committed against the "immaculate heart" of Mary is simply made up.
 It is entirely fictional.
 Mary has clearly been elevated to the level of deity, conflating her will with the will of God.
-It needs to be understood that the Lord was not by any means obligated to save us.
+It needs to be understood that God was not by any means obligated to save us.
 He could have refused, if He so wanted to.
 He did not have to choose Mary.
 God could have found another faithful Jewish woman, if He so desired.

 Notice also that these Roman Catholic apparitions commonly advise the faithful to feverishly meditate on the Rosary, which is just another way to glorify Mary.
 If these were at all given by God, then they would directly point us to Him, considering that God is a jealous God (Exodus 20:4-5).
 Instead, they exalt themselves.
 At best, these so-called Marian apparitions are spurious messages infested with half-truths.
 At worst, they are demonic utterances used to deceive the public and provoke God to wrath.
-This is merely another episode of the Devil being caught masquerading as an angel of light (2 Corinthians 11:13-15).
+This is merely another episode of Satan being caught masquerading as an angel of light (2 Corinthians 11:13-15).
 Consider the words spoken by the mother of Jesus during the wedding feast at Cana:

 "His mother said to the servants, “Whatever He says to you, do it.”
 (John 2:5)